Seren-Hughes/boops-and-snoots-rescue/README.md

 - **Visual Studio Code** – The primary code editor for developing the site.
 - **Chrome Developer Tools** – Used for debugging, inspecting elements, and testing responsive design in real time.
 - **Am I Responsive** – Checked responsiveness across different screen sizes and took preview screenshots.
+- [**GitHub Project Board**](https://github.com/users/Seren-Hughes/projects/5) – Used for project management with a *To Do*, *In Progress*, and *Done* Kanban board.
+An additional *Stretch Goals* column was added to park "Could Have" features for future consideration.
+This structure was guided by the Minimum Viable Product (MVP) approach learned in Code Institute, ensuring the core website was strong without being sidetracked by non-essential features.

 #### Design & UI Tools: